benjamminf/craft-matrix-group/README.md

 </ul>
 ```

-Works the same way as the `nav` tag.
  You can also accomplish this in a non-recursive manner:
 ```twig
 <ul>
 	{% for block in craft.matrixGroup.from(entry.matrixField) %}